 At this point we’ll also carry out a DISC assessment to understand more about their personality style.
 There are no right or wrong answers with these – and we use them more to understand how to communicate effectively, how they would like to be taught etc. We have found these to be so useful when building our team and making sure we get a mix of personalities to create a fabulous team – it would be boring if we’re all the same!
 But again – it helps to make sure the candidate has the right attitude for the role – i.e. for accountants we need attention to detail – so it’s pretty important that this is a personality trait that is strong in all of our accounting team – but in other areas we need strong communication or creative skills.

 Step 7 – Final Interview with the CEO

 The last step is an interview with myself.
 And by this stage it’s normally pretty clear that if they get this far, then the candidate will be highly likely to be offered the role.
 It’s more a case of digging a little deeper to make sure they are definitely the right person, iron out any little pink flags, and then discussing terms etc. However this is how we approach the interview – this approach may not be right for everyone, but it is for us!

 The team is involved and feeding back to me at every stage of our process, and I trust them and their opinions.
 So there would need to be something major to get to that stage and then not hire the candidate!

 And I’m sure you’re thinking – wow that’s intense!
 But it works!
 We’ve had amazing (or so we initially thought) candidates apply and as we’ve gone through the process we’ve realised they’re not as good – or not as good a fit – as we first thought!

-Here’s what our latest team member, Laura, thought of the process:
+Here’s what one of our team members, Laura, thought of the process:

 “It was a thorough process.
 It took a lot of input as a candidate to apply and get through the process (in comparison to some where it is just submit a CV, and then first interview and second interview).
 But, it made me realise that you did care about getting the right person.”